Carpso/CarpsoApp/README.md

     *   **For Local Dev:** `http://localhost:YOUR_PORT/*` is common.
     *   **For Production:** It must be your live domain (e.g., `https://your-app.com/*`).

-Review all steps above, especially the API key value in `.env.local`, Billing enablement, API enablement for Maps JavaScript & Places, HTTP referrers, and API restrictions.
+Review all steps above, especially the API key value in `.env.local`/production env, Billing enablement, API enablement for Maps JavaScript & Places, HTTP referrers, and API restrictions.
 Check the browser console for detailed errors.

 ---

-### **2. Firebase Configuration (ESSENTIAL for Auth, Database, Chat, etc.)**
+### **C. Firebase Configuration (ESSENTIAL for Auth, Database, Chat, etc.)**

 If you encounter errors related to Firebase authentication (like `auth/invalid-api-key`), database access (`FirebaseError: Missing or insufficient permissions`), or chat functionality, it's likely due to an issue with your Firebase project setup, environment variables, or **Firebase Security Rules**.